-Listening to your cat's heart and lungs will allow your vet to find any heart murmurs or abnormal sounds, such as respiratory congestion.
+Listening to your cat's heart and lungs allows your vet to find any heart murmurs or abnormal sounds, such as respiratory congestion.
 Then, your vet will comb the cat's fur with a flea comb, looking for signs of "flea dirt."
-Examining the paws and feet also allows your vet to look for broken and/or damaged claws, cuts, or injury to the pad leather.
+Examining the paws and feet also allows your vet to look for broken or damaged claws, cuts, or injury to the pad leather.
 Then, the anus will be checked for visual evidence of worms, and the anal gland will be looked at for potential signs of infection or impaction.

 Lastly, your veterinarian will carefully palpate fingers into your cat's internal organs to feel for signs of abnormalities, such as swelling, lumps, or bumps.
 This is one of the most important parts of the wellness check, as your vet's fingers have the magical ability to remember how a particular cat feels normally.
 This makes it easy to pinpoint potential problems at future visits.

-- Blood Chemistry Panel.
-The blood chemistry panel measures your cat’s electrolytes, enzymes, and chemical elements of blood such as calcium and phosphorous levels.
+- Blood Chemistry Panel: The blood chemistry panel measures your cat’s electrolytes, enzymes, and chemical elements of blood such as calcium and phosphorous levels.

-At the conclusion of your appointment, your veterinarian will discuss findings from the physical examination, and give you medications such as worming medicine, when indicated.
+At the conclusion of your appointment, your veterinarian will discuss findings from the physical examination and give you medications such as worming medicine, when indicated.
 You will also receive the results of the lab tests, usually by phone a few days later, along with any necessary follow-up appointments.